shawn-joiner/GameReviewWebApplication/README.md

 # Project Summary

-A game review web application that will allow users post reviews and view other user's reviews.
+A game review web application that will allow users to post reviews and view other user's reviews.
+As opposed to providing a single overall score for a game, when writing a review is prompted for an overall text submission as well as a score in each of five categories including gameplay, presentation, engagement, difficulty, and replayability.

 ### Team Members
 - Shawn Joiner    | Team Lead    | 495